 Figure 3.
 If the BCB cannot clear the battery fault, the fault will be localized within a single battery branch.

-DC Power Protection Costs
+DC Power protection costs

 In centralized power system setups, each BCB must handle the current of "N-1" strings or when the system continues to operate at total capacity, even with the failure of one string.
 During an internal short circuit in one string, all other battery strings will insist on supporting the failed one, which can overload the protection device.
 Global standards require power protection devices to be sized to ensure current interruption without rupture.